 This specification defines a new LLS table that carries X.509 Certificates and OCSP responses that are used to verify signed ATSC 3.0 Signaling Messages.

-The Certification Data LLS table is allocated the LLS_table_id 0x06 and shall be represented as an XML document containing an CertificationData root element that conforms to the definitions in the XML schema that has namespace:
+When one or more signaling tables are signed, the CertificationData LLS table shall be included among the LLS tables described in A/331 §6.1, and shall use LLS_table_id 0x06, and shall be represented as an XML document containing a CertificationData root element that conforms to the definitions in the XML schema that has namespace:

 tag:atsc.org,2016:XMLSchemas/ATSC3/Delivery/CDT/1.0/

 The XML schema xmlns short name should be "cdt".
-The Certification Data LLS table has the following informative description:
+The CertificationData LLS table has the following informative description:

+Table 5-1 CertificationData XML Format